untillpro/scm4j/scm4j-vcs-api/README.md

 	- Throw exceptions from exceptions package.
 Abstract Test checks throwning of these exceptions.
 - Implement functional tests
 	- Create VCSAbstractTest subclass within test package, implement all abstract methods
 	- Normally test class should not include any test, just @After\@Before methods.
-All neccessary functional testing is implemented within VCSAbstractTest
+All necessary functional testing is implemented within VCSAbstractTest
 	- See [pk-vcs-test](https://github.com/ProjectKaiser/pk-vcs-test) for details
 - Example of gradle usage to export IVCS implementation, its sources and javadoc as separate single JARs:
 ```gradle